joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 * Timephased Baseline Budget Work

-Note that these attributes will only be populated for budget resource assignments to the project summary task, and the project summary task itself.
+Note that these attributes will only be populated for budget resource assignments to the project summary task, and the project summary task itself, and timephased budget data is only present in MPP files, not MSPDI files.

 ## Primavera P6